top of page

 4-Point Inspections

-In 2002, the Florida Legislature passed a law that combined the Florida Residential Property and Casualty Joint Underwriting Association (FRPCJUA) and the Florida Windstorm Underwriting Association (FWUA).
-This resulted in the creation of Citizens Property Insurance Corporation (Citizens), which more efficiently and effectively provides insurance to, and serves the needs of, homeowners in high-risk areas and others who cannot find coverage in the open, private insurance market.
-It is funded by premiums paid by the insured and from other insurance companies paying into the program to reduce their overall losses.
+In 2002, the Florida Legislature enacted a law that merged the Florida Residential Property and Casualty Joint Underwriting Association (FRPCJUA) with the Florida Windstorm Underwriting Association (FWUA).
+This merger led to the establishment of Citizens Property Insurance Corporation (Citizens), which efficiently and effectively provides insurance coverage to homeowners residing in high-risk areas and those who struggle to find coverage in the private insurance market.
+Citizens is funded through premiums paid by policyholders and contributions from other insurance companies, which helps mitigate their overall losses.

 1. Current operating conditions